-If you haven’t already been aware, The Rolling Stones have been celebrating fifty years together as a band this year and in celebration have been playing gigs throughout the US, Canada and the UK.
-This weekend they will also be headlining Glastonbury for the first time, one of the few things they have not done in their half century together as the so called “greatest rock & roll band in the world”.
+If you aren’t already aware, The Rolling Stones have been celebrating fifty years together as a band this year and in celebration have been playing gigs throughout the US, Canada, and the UK.
+This weekend they will also be headlining Glastonbury for the first time, one of the few things they have not done in their half-century together as the so-called “greatest rock & roll band in the world”.
 I have been a fan of the Stones for about eight years, have listened to most of their ‘classic’ material between 1965 and 1980, and appreciate significantly their contributions to music and society.
-But I can’t help but feel this party should have ended years ago, decades in fact, and unfortunately their prolonged existence has ensured they have become somewhat of a parody of themselves.
+But I can’t help but feel this party should have ended years ago, decades in fact, and unfortunately, their prolonged existence has ensured they have become somewhat of a parody of themselves.

 Musically speaking The Stones went downhill during the 1980s, Tattoo You from 1981 was probably their last half decent album.
 Part of the reason for this was their decision to indulge musically with the then current music trends e.g. dance music, but their decline can also be put down to the almost decade-long highly fractious relationship between Jagger and Richards, which ultimately had a damaging effect on the harmony in the group, not to mention the quality of the music.
 So for me, the early eighties would have been a good time to call it a day, even if it would not have been in the form of a glorified exit.
 But they didn’t call it a day, instead, they have kept soldiering on with a line of mediocre albums, Dirty Works anyone?
 And a formulaic existence which sees them now disappear for five years between albums or tours before coming back with a new world tour where they simply rehash the same songs, go through the same routines, on the same scale.
 How many times does one really need to see Mick Jagger prance around on stage shouting “give me a yeah”, I guess one can be thankful he no longer does it in full leotard.